 What if I can’t attend the live sessions?

 You may have noticed from the description above that Project Blue is much more than a series of symposia or workshops.
 This program is for those who are serious about learning a set of skills -- and that requires active responding and lots of feedback.
 Project Blue leverages technology to provide that as much as possible via asynchronous courses, but there are some aspects of this that still require live interactions.
 For the most complete experience, please confirm that you can attend a majority of the live sessions.
 We will host live sessions at multiple times to accommodate varied time zones.

 At this time, Octave does not offer BACB supervision for our clients.
 If you’re looking for BACB supervision from a precision teacher, or if you’d like to find a practicum site or job opportunity where you can implement Precision Teaching and Assent-Based Learning, you are welcome to contact us.
 Tell us a bit about your needs - we may have a referral for you!

 Project Blue includes direct coaching to develop your measurement and data analysis skills, so you will have many opportunities to bring your de-identified data to live sessions and get feedback on your pinpoints, charts, and data-based decisions.
 However, Octave cannot provide any direct consultation on your clinical cases.

 I already know the basics of PT - do you have anything more intermediate or advanced?

 Yes!
 Hang tight -- we are currently developing a series of advanced courses for those who are already using the SCC across their programming but are looking to learn more about instructional design and advanced analysis.
-Take the Project Blue Entry Skills Assessment to see whether Project Blue is a good fit for you, or if you’re eligible for the advanced course sequence.
-We anticipate releasing that program in early 2022.
+We anticipate releasing advanced Project Blue courses to continue building your precision teaching skills in the coming year.